Booking Strategy

 Google Flights

-Lastly: Not a website so much as a broader platform built into the internet giant Google, Google Flights provides an outstanding range of choices for tracking flight prices.
-For any trip of interest, you can enter an origin/destination, travel dates, how many tickets you want, and class of service, plus screening for the number of stops and other variables to track as many individual flights as you want. notifies you if the fare goes below the value when you first entered the search.
-It covers most airlines except for Southwest, which does not provide its fares to any metasearch systems.
-It notifies you by email on as many specific searches as you set it to.
-Google Flights does not include hotels.
-As an added bonus, Google Flights will also tell you the cheapest time to fly to a given destination, or the cheapest place to fly in a given time period, if you’re unsure of where and when to travel.
+Not a website so much as a broader platform built into the internet giant Google, Google Flights provides an outstanding range of choices for tracking flight prices.
+Enter an origin/destination, travel dates, how many tickets you want, and class of service, plus screening for the number of stops and other variables to track as many individual flights as you wish.
+Google Flights notifies you by email if the fare drops below the value you initially entered during your search.
+As an added bonus, Google Flights will also tell you the cheapest time to fly to a given destination, or the most affordable place to fly in a given time period, if you’re unsure of where and when to travel.

-Pros of Google Flights: You can choose if you want to get alerts for specific dates or just for the route you are searching for in general, no matter the date – you just want the best price.
+Pros of Google Flights: You can choose whether to receive alerts for specific dates or just for the route you are searching for in general, in case you’re flexible.

 Cons of Google Flights: They don’t always display the lowest price available.